JDVien/LairBnB/README.md

   * [Conclusion](#conclusion)

 ## LairBnB at a Glance
-LairBnB is a full stack application for misunderstood masterminds to getaway and relax...wip wip wip
+LairBnB is a full stack application for fledgling misunderstood malcontents to getaway and relax...wip wip wip

 The application is made with a REACT/REDUX template engine and backed by a Postgres database.